t-sin/hearn/README.markdown

 # Hearn - Literary notation markup language

-Hearn is a markup language; for literary notations.
+Hearn is a markup language for literary notations.

 >  "He!
 Was it anything like THIS that she showed you?" cried the soba-man, stroking his own face—which therewith became like unto an Egg...
 And, simultaneously, the light went out.
 > --- "MUJINA" by Lafcadio Hearn from [KWAIDAN: Stories and Studies of Strange Things](http://www.gutenberg.org/files/1210/1210-h/1210-h.htm)